 David accepts appointments as an arbitrator, mediator or early neutral evaluator, both domestically and internationally, and is available to conduct independent inquiries or chair disciplinary proceedings within corporate and/or public, sporting, educational or similar bodies.

 Prior to his appointment as a judge in 2007 he had a distinguished career at the Bar with a broad common law practice, but specialising in professional negligence and general commercial matters.
-He has been a Fellow of the Chartered Institute of Arbitrators since 1992 and prior to becoming a full-time judge he acted as a mediator in a wide variety of cases and was widely praised for his style and effectiveness as a mediator.
+As a QC he represented a kick-boxer in a damages claim and at one stage in his career at the Bar he was standing Counsel to the British Horse Society.
+He has wide sporting interests with cricket, golf, rugby and athletics predominating.
+He has been a Fellow of the Chartered Institute of Arbitrators since 1992 and is a member of the LCIA and the ICC.
+He is also a member of the Court of the Worshipful Company of Arbitrators, a member of the Sport Resolutions Panel of Arbitrators and Mediators and a member of the Disciplinary Panel of the Premier League Judicial Panel.

 Prior to becoming a full-time judge he was a CEDR-trained mediator and acted as a mediator in a wide variety of cases and was widely praised for his style and effectiveness as a mediator.
 He is a CMC registered mediator.
 Through CEDR he is a Complaints Commissioner for the Intercontinental Exchange.

 He was Chair of the Civil Mediation Council in the UK from 2019-2022.